zarexalvindaria/observability/README.md

    - Average monthly CPU usage of pod used by the application - this KPI will indicate how much CPU is used by the source pod of the application.
    - Average monthly CPU usage of all the pods - this KPI will indicate how much CPU is used by all the pods required to run the application.
    - Monthly quota limit - this KPI will indicate whether the application is exceeding its usage of the CPU quota.
-5. The average CPU usage of the application is 300Mib for the month of October 2021.
+5. The average memory usage of the application is 300Mib for the month of October 2021.
    - Average monthly memory usage of pod used by the application - this KPI will indicate how much memory is used by the source pod of the application.
-   - Average monthly CPU usage of all the pods - this KPI will indicate how much memory is used by all the pods required to run the application.
+   - Average monthly memory usage of all the pods - this KPI will indicate how much memory is used by all the pods required to run the application.
    - Monthly quota limit - this KPI will indicate whether the application is exceeding its usage of the memory quota.

 ## Building KPIs for our plan